kks110/python-bat-out-of-hell-game/README.md

 * Update the text with the game font
 * Final scores also now in game font, pulling from a number sprite sheet
 * A message to say if you are beating the high score / in the top 5

-**Upcoming features**
-* A modifiable config file to change things such as screen res, input keys ect.
+* A modifiable config file to change things such as screen res, enemy speeds, ect..
-  * File is now created and game checks it exists.
-  * Need to now take the data from it and pass it to the necessary parts of the game.

 ## Python packages needed
 ```